open-mmlab/mmdetection3d/docs/en/user_guides/config.md

 ### Training and testing config

 MMEngine's runner uses Loop to control the training, validation, and testing processes.
-Users can set the maximum training epochs and validation intervals with these fields.
+Users can set the maximum training epochs and validation intervals with these fields:

 ```python
 train_cfg = dict(